Configuration Spaces of Manifolds with Boundary: Graphical models -- recollections

 The idea is to construct a relative Hopf cooperad $\SGra_{n}$ {SGran@$\SGra_{n}$} over $\Gra_{n}$, with two types of vertices: aerial ones, corresponding to closed inputs, and terrestrial ones, corresponding to open inputs.
 Edges are oriented, and the source of an edge may only be an aerial vertex.
 More concretely, one defines:

 where the generators all have degree $n-1$, and the cooperad structure maps are given by:

 A monomial in $\SGra_{n}(U,V)$ can be seen as a directed graph with two kinds of vertices: aerial and terrestrial.
 The set $U$ is the set of terrestrial vertices, and the set $V$ is the set of aerial vertices.
+A generator $e_{ij}$ corresponds to an oriented edge from vertex $i$ to vertex $j$, and an edge always starts at an aerial vertex.

 This allows us to produce a first morphism $\omega' : \SGra_{n} \to \OmPA^{*}(\SFM_{n})$.
 One can define, for $v, v' \in V$, $\omega'(e_{vv'}) \coloneqq p_{vv'}^{*}(\vol_{n-1})$, where

 Recall that $\SFM_{n}(\{u\}, \{v\})$ is homeomorphic to $D^{n-1}$, and we write $\overline{\vol}^{h}_{n-1}$ for the $(n-1)$-form on $\SFM_{n}(\{u\}, \{v\})$ obtained by pulling back the volume form of $S^{n-1}$ along the map $D^{n-1} \to S^{n-1}$ given by the hyperbolic geodesic (see~\cite[Equation~(8)]{Willwacher2015}).
 Then for $u \in U$ and $v \in V$, define $\omega'(e_{vu}) \coloneqq p_{vu}^{*}(\overline{\vol}^{h}_{n-1})$.